-The current Development Plan is the Fingal Development Plan 2017-2023.
-Fingal County Council (FCC) has prepared the Draft Fingal Development Plan 2023-2029 ('Draft Plan').
-The Draft Plan will shape the future development of the county and will set out the strategy for the proper planning and sustainable development over the period 2023 to 2029.
+Fingal County Council (FCC) has prepared the adopted Fingal Development Plan 2023-2029 ('the Plan').
+The Plan will shape the future development of the county and will set out the strategy for the proper planning and sustainable development over the period 2023 to 2029.